A Day in the Life of USCIS

-- Adjudicate 30,000 requests for various immigration benefits.
+- Adjudicate more than 32,500 requests for various immigration benefits.

-- Analyze more than 700 tips, leads, cases and detections for potential fraud, public safety and national security concerns.
+- Analyze nearly 550 tips, leads, cases and detections for potential fraud, public safety and national security concerns.

-- Screen 400 people for protection based on a credible fear of persecution if they return home.
+- Screen 200 people for protection based on a credible fear of persecution or torture if they return home.

-- Welcome 3,195 new citizens at naturalization ceremonies—that’s one every 27 seconds.
-Typically, about 15 of these new citizens are members of the U.S. armed forces.
+- Welcome more than 3,800 new citizens at naturalization ceremonies—that’s one every 22 seconds in a 24-hour period.
+Typically, about 42 of these new citizens are members of the U.S. armed forces.

 - Receive 55,000 phone calls to our toll-free phone line and more than 150,000 inquiries and service requests via online accounts and digital self-help tools.